Dash1704/footballLeague/README.md

 ```
 npm install
 ```
-6. Connect to a new MongoDB Atlas database.
-Any MongoDB database would be suffice although MongoDB Atlas is recommended.
+6. Connect to a new PostgreSQL database.
-   Please go to the MongoDB Atlas website and create an account for easy installation.
-   Establish the connection in the 'App.js' file in the server directory.
+   In the server directory, in db.js, and change the user on line 4 to your local user Create a new database by:
+   - Open a the server directory in a terminal
+   - Type ```psql``` in the terminal to open PostreSQL
+   - Copy line 1 in the database.sql and paste into the terminal
+   - Change into that database by typing ```\c football```
+   - Create the leagues table by copying lines 3-6 in database.sql and pasting in the terminal

 7. Navigate to the server directory and run:
 ```
 npm start